eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

           {{ toYaml .Values.sentences.resources }}
 ```

+- Add the `toYaml` function to the action like shown above
-Let's try to render the template:
+- Render the template:

 ```sh
 $ helm template sentence-app --show-only templates/sentences-deployment.yaml